The following Maui restaurants are no longer open

 Maui Bake Shop

 Maui Bake Shop & Deli CLOSED in December 2012 due to the death of the owner Jose Krall in a small airplane accident.
-This restaurant was a small inexpensive casual restaurant where Maui residents and very few tourists enjoyed wonderful meals, and took home delicious breads and desserts.
+This restaurant was a small inexpensive casual restaurant where Maui residents and very few tourists enjoyed wonderful meals and took home delicious bread and desserts.
 It was at 2092 Vineyard Street in Wailuku.
 Phone 808-242-0064.

 You ordered your food at the counter, reading today’s menu posted on blackboards, and gazing at the beautiful pastries in the display cases.
-Your order was taken, and your meal prepared, by the two chef owners, Jose and Claire Krall.
+Your order was taken, and your meal was prepared, by the two chef-owners, Jose and Claire Krall.
 The plates were then brought to your table.
 Open for breakfast, lunch, and early dinner.